Lambizzzz/MacOS-tips/README.md

-# MacOS-tips
-Terminal tips for MacOS
+# Terminal tips for MacOS